CIG-C official logo CIG-C

 Threats

-• Changes in government energy policy and regulations.
+• Changes in government energy policy and regulations

-• Economic downturns affecting energy consumption.
+• Economic downturns impacting energy demand

-• Cybersecurity risks to critical infrastructure.
+• Cybersecurity risks to infrastructure

 Competitors and Market Share